The Movement for Deportation Defense: Information Hub

 The growing movement for universal representation

 Although the creation of a legal representation program in a region means that more people who cannot afford an attorney will be able to obtain one, programs usually do not have the resources and funding to cover everyone in need of a lawyer.
-Moreover, it is impracticable for local jurisdictions to fully cover issues that are national in scope, as are the detention and deportation systems of the United States, so there remains great unmet need for people without legal counsel.
-Finding an attorney is particularly difficult for the more than 35,000 people in immigration detention as of September 2023 because finding and retaining a lawyer is exceedingly challenging when people are largely cut off from the outside world.
-However, the existence of deportation defense programs, some of which prioritize representing people who are detained, help fill a critical need.
+Moreover, it is impracticable for local jurisdictions to fully cover issues that are national in scope, such as the U.S. detention and deportation systems, so there remains great unmet need for people without legal counsel.
+Finding an attorney is particularly difficult for the more than 37,600 people in immigration detention as of September 2024 because finding and retaining a lawyer is exceedingly challenging when people are largely cut off from the outside world.
+However, the existence of immigration legal services programs, some of which prioritize representing people who are detained, help fill a critical need.

-It is important to take not only the percentage of immigration proceedings without lawyers, or “rates unrepresented,” into account when thinking about unmet need for legal representation, but also to consider the sheer volume of cases in a jurisdiction.
-For example, in California, 45 percent of all deportation cases statewide are unrepresented compared to 31 percent in Hawai`i.
-If one only looked at percentages, one might inaccurately conclude that more people in Hawai`i have lawyers (69 percent) than in California (55 percent).
-However, with 321,373 total cases in California compared to 1,139 in Hawai`i, attorneys in California are covering more than 176,000 cases, far more cases than even exist in Hawai`i.
-This example shows how the rate unrepresented is just one metric providing information about legal representation in deportation proceedings but must also be interpreted in the context of the volume of cases in local court(s).4
+It is important to take into account not only the percentage of immigration proceedings without lawyers, or “rates unrepresented,” when thinking about unmet need for legal representation, but also the sheer volume of cases in a jurisdiction.
+For example, in California, 45 percent of all deportation cases statewide are unrepresented compared to 31 percent in Hawaiʻi.
+If one only looked at percentages, one might inaccurately conclude that more people in Hawaiʻi have lawyers (69 percent) than in California (55 percent).
+However, with 321,373 total cases in California compared to 1,139 in Hawaiʻi, attorneys in California are covering more than 176,000 cases, far more cases than even exist in Hawaiʻi.
+This example shows how the rate unrepresented is just one metric providing information about legal representation in deportation proceedings, but it must be interpreted in the context of the volume of cases in local courts.4

 Two in three people in the United States (67 percent) support government-funded attorneys for people facing deportation